webix-hub/docs/data/tutorials/start_coding.md

 });
 ~~~

 Why is **ID** so important?
-Besauce it's the very element you can refer to in order to attach different methods to the object.
+Because it's the very element you can refer to in order to attach different methods to the object.
 Or you can call methods
 (which are functions) from the variable that stores the object - like in the second example.

 {{snippet